The Davenport Hotel (Spokane, Washington)

 The Davenport Hotel is a historic hotel located in downtown Spokane, Washington, United States.
 Originally a successful high-end restaurant, it is one of the possible places where the first Crab Louis (reportedly named after Louis Davenport) was created and served.
-The hotel was designed by architect Kirtland Cutter, and built in 1914 for $2 million ($ in dollars).
+The hotel was designed by architect Kirtland Cutter, and built in 1914 for $2 million (approximately $200 million in today’s dollars).
 It was built with an opulent lobby, and new amenities for the time such as air conditioning, a central vacuum system, pipe organ, and dividing doors in the ballrooms.
 Commissioned by a group of Spokane businessmen to have a place to host and entertain their guests, the hotel is named after Louis Davenport, an influential businessman, the first proprietor and overseer of the project.